moonsharp-devs/moonsharp_org/tutorial2.md

 subtitle: Verba volant, scripts manent
 ---

-In the previous tutorial, you got your first contact with Moon#: you put a script in a string, run the code and took its output.
+In the previous tutorial, you got your first contact with MoonSharp: you put a script in a string, run the code and took its output.
-While that might occasionally be useful, the interoperability needed for most use cases require a little bit more integration between CLR code and Moon#.
+While that might occasionally be useful, the interoperability needed for most use cases require a little bit more integration between CLR code and MoonSharp.